Gonzih/log-replay/README.md

 ## Only GET?

-Yeah, for now only get requests are replayed, not sure if there is need to replay other kind of requests.
+Yeah, for now only get requests are replayed, not sure if there is need to replay other http methods.